Table of Contents

-Diabetes affects how the body processes blood sugars – also known as glucose – due to insulin resistance or not enough insulin being produced.
-Having too much glucose in the blood can cause several other health problems, like vision issues, heart disease, peripheral neuropathy, erectile dysfunction, and kidney failure.
+Diabetes affects how the body processes blood sugars—also known as glucose—due to insulin resistance or not enough insulin being produced.
+Having too much glucose in the blood can cause several other health problems, such as vision issues like diabetic retinopathy, heart disease, peripheral neuropathy, erectile dysfunction, and kidney failure.

 There are three forms of diabetes: gestational diabetes, type 1, and type 2.
 Gestational diabetes occurs in pregnant women who do not already have diabetes.
 Type 1 is a genetic condition that is usually diagnosed in childhood and is characterized by the body’s inability to produce any or enough insulin.
 Type 2 diabetes often occurs later in life, usually as a result of lifestyle habits, like not enough physical activity or a poor diet.
 Stress, age, alcohol consumption, and smoking can also play a role.

-Type 2 diabetes is typically characterized by high blood sugars, frequent urination, excessive thirst, and increased hunger.
+Type 2 diabetes is typically characterized by high blood sugar, frequent urination, excessive thirst, and increased hunger.
 This form of diabetes is especially prominent within the veteran community.
-According to a peer-reviewed study, the veteran population has a high incidence of obesity, which is a primary contributing factor to diabetes.
+According to one peer-reviewed study, the veteran population has a high incidence of obesity, which is a primary contributing factor to diabetes.

 How the VA Rates Diabetes Mellitus Type 2 (Type II Diabetes)